 Brad Dunnells has been playing the guitar since the age of 13 and has been chasing the "rock and roll" dream ever since.
-Over the past thirty years he has performed in a multitude of bands covering a wide variety of musical styles including rock, jazz, folk, country, and.
+Over the past thirty years he has performed in a multitude of bands covering a wide variety of musical styles including rock, jazz, folk, and country.
 His Irish Rock band The Donegal X-Press was the first American band to win the Songs for Peace Contest in Cork, Ireland and was named Artist of the Year by the Irish Voice in New York City.
 Brad's undergraduate degree is in Theater and his Masters Degree is in Nonprofit Arts Administration.
 He believes that his background in music performance and business administration has offered him "the chops" to make B2R, Mount Pleasant a huge success.
 Brad says, "Some of the greatest moments in my life have taken place while I was either performing, teaching, or listening to music.
 I've decided to become the Director of B2R Mount Pleasant because I want to offer as many students as possible the opportunity to experience firsthand the magic of making music.
 Bach to Rock offers a great teaching method in a fun learning environment where everyone can be a star."

 Staff & Music Teachers

-Archer is another one of our guitar teachers here at Bach to Rock.
+Archer is another one of our great music teachers here at Bach to Rock.
 He has been playing since he was a teenager.
 Though his focus is guitar, he is also musically fluent in mandolin, ukulele, bass guitar, piano, and vocals.
 He currently performs with Circus Fire – a rock n roll band that performs in the Charleston area.
-Archers musical highlights include winning Battle of the Bands with our other instructor Austin for 98 Rock FM.
+Archer’s musical highlights include winning Battle of the Bands with our other instructor Austin L. for 98 Rock FM.
 Archer’s musical influences include Green Day, Blink 182, and ACDC.
 When Archer isn’t playing music he is making films, including creating his own music as the soundtrack.

 Marlena D. has been preparing for a career in music since the fourth grade.
 She began playing the violin in Charleston County schools and continued with the Charleston Youth Symphony and also played with the Charleston Symphony Orchestra while in high school.
 She attended String Camp during the summers at Furman University and eventually enrolled and graduated with a degree in Music Education.
 Marlena taught music in DeKalb (Georgia) county schools and played with the DeKalb Community Orchestra.
 Marlena currently teaches string music locally and plays with the Southcoast Community Orchestra, North Charleston Pops!
 Orchestra and other venues locally.
 Marlena enjoys making music with children and adults, too!